 - Once back on the main page, navigate to the "Reporting" tab under "Main Menu" and, when it expands, click on "WebQuery Access:" All WebQueries you have created will be in the WebQuery Access, and you can manage all of your links that you have created from this view.
 WebQueries are listed by report name alphabetically by default, so we'll locate the "Weekly OOS Analysis By Item" and click "Copy Excel URL."
 This is also where you can deactivate permanent links if you have decided you no longer want a particular WebQuery.

 - Open a new Excel workbook.
 Depending on your version of Excel the screens and process may appear slightly different.
-Excel 365 users can also view the Link Here to see how to achieve this with Microsoft's newer interface.
+Excel 365 users can also view the Link Here to see how to achieve this with Microsoft's newer interface if you do not see the Legacy Wizard below.

-- Navigate to the "Data" tab and select "From Text:"
+- Navigate to the "Data" tab and select "Get Data" and then choose "Legacy Wizards" and "From Text (Legacy)".

 - A window will pop up, and you will paste your WebQuery link in the data field labeled "File Name," then click "Open," which will open an import wizard:

 - The import wizard will have three screens.
-In the first screen, make sure "Delimited" is selected, and check the box "My data has headers", then click "Next:"
+In the first screen, make sure "Delimited" is selected, and check the box "My data has headers", and choose 65001:Unicode (UTF-8) for the file origin, then click "Next:"

 - In the second screen, "Tab" is usually checked automatically.
 Make sure this box is unchecked, and instead make sure "Comma" is selected: